 • Spaces with hot and cold spots.

-ENERGY STAR also suggests installing mini-splits in homes with special challenges, including:
+ENERGY STAR also recommends using mini-splits in homes with atypical challenges, such as:

 • Expensive electric heat from baseboards, wall heaters or radiators.

-• Costly central heat, either as a result of high fuel costs or reduced efficiency.
+• Expensive central heat, either because of high fuel expenses or reduced efficiency.

 Our Professionals Can Take Care of All Your Mini-Split Installation Needs

-From helping you choose the ideal model to professionally installing it, our pros at Morgner Inc. Air Conditioning & Heating can take care of all your mini-split installation needs.
-Call us at 314-262-4541 today to find out how a mini-split system can make your house more comfortable and to request your free estimate!
+From helping you select the best model to professionally installing it, our pros at Morgner Inc. Air Conditioning & Heating can take care of all your mini-split installation needs.
+Reach us at 314-262-4541 right away to learn how a mini-split system can make your home cozier and to get your free estimate!